forbesholden-zz/NFC_Door/README.md

 NFC_Door
 ========

-Code to run on an Arduino Uno and Adafruit NFC Shield actuated door mechanism.
+Code to run on an Arduino Uno and Adafruit NFC Shield to control a door lock mechanism.

 Adafruit NFC Products:
 - https://www.adafruit.com/products/364